Anthrocon/www/content/Events/events-panels/index.md

 {{< center >}}## Apply to host an event{{< /center >}}

-**Panel applications for Anthrocon 2024 are now closed**.
-Panelists who have been approved will be receiving email confirmations.
+Panel applications for Anthrocon 2025 are coming November 1st.
+Keep an eye on our social media for updates.
 If you have any questions about your application, please reach out to [**events@anthrocon.org**](mailto:events@anthrocon.org).

 ***